metacraft-labs/nimbus-eth2/dvt-keystore-specification.md

 ##### HotStuff configuration

 Future versions of this format MAY add support for more consensus algorithms and / or other types of sensitive information.
-As an example, consider the potential addition of Hotstuff as a DVT squad consensus protocol.
+As an example, consider the potential addition of Hotstuff as a DVT cluster consensus protocol.
 The following DVT keystore might become a valid configuration:

 ```
 {